-The new two-storey building lies alongside Brunel’s historic ship ss Great Britain and as completed in February 2018.
-Brunel’s ss Great Britain remained fully open while the new museum was built.
+The new two-storey building lies alongside Brunel’s historic ship SS Great Britain and was completed in February 2018.
+Brunel’s SS Great Britain remained fully open while the new museum was built.

 The museum, built in the existing SS Great Britain dock yard and joined by a link bridge to the original Grade II listed dock office (Brunel’s one-time drawing office), has been designed to reflect the historic nature of the nearby wharf buildings and in sympathy with the surrounding developments.

 An inordinate number of challenges were overcome to deliver the building on the exact location of Brunel’s former office.
 The project involved complex logistical challenges during the construction, whilst undertaking major works including piled foundations, structural steelwork, roofing, cladding and a major internal fit out to create a unique and inspirational, interactive visitor experience.

 Construction was completed within a live museum, over a historic harbour wall, bound between the floating harbour and the SS Great Britain ship and undertaken whilst accommodating over 150,000 visitors to the main attraction.